Bladensburg, Maryland: Public schools

 The zoned middle school is William Wirt Middle School.
 Bladensburg High School is the sole zoned high school of the town.

 International High School at Langley Park: a special high school for students who are new immigrants to the United States.

 Private schools

 Elizabeth Seton High School, a private high school, is located in Bladensburg.

+Public libraries

+The Prince George's County Memorial Library System operates the Bladensburg Branch.
+The previous library, previously an elementary school, opened on October 21, 1978.
+The ribbon cutting of the current library was held in 2023.

 Transportation

 Several major surface roads serve Bladensburg.
 U.S. Route 1 Alternate is the only U.S. Highway serving the town.
 It follows Baltimore Avenue along a northeast-southwest alignment on the west edge of town.
 Major state routes serving Bladensburg include Maryland Route 201, which follows Kenilworth Avenue on a general north-south alignment, and Maryland Route 450, which follows Annapolis Road on an east-west route.
 Maryland Route 202 reaches its northern terminus at MD 450 in Bladensburg, while Maryland Route 769 follows the old alignment of MD 201 along minor surface roads through town.
 The nearest freeway is the Baltimore-Washington Parkway, which passes just east of the town limits.